 These days everyone has some kind of dietary restriction, allergy or request when it comes to eating out.
 In our group of 4, there were 2 vegetarians, 1 vegan, and 1 omnivore.
 We were able to eat dinner at any Paris restaurant after long days of sightseeing, with no problems.

 By all means, do not be afraid to notify the restaurant or cafe’s waitstaff of your special requirement.
 For me, it was being vegan.
-If my sister was with us, it would be gluten-free.
+My daughters were vegetarian.
 Always ask for a menu written in English and ask for it to be explained to you.
 I never hesitated to ask for menu items to be veganized.

 Imagine my surprise and delight when I found out even McDonald’s offered a vegan option!